-The Most Efficient Way to Scale a Personal Training Business
+The Most Efficient Way to Grow a Personal Training Business

 The first couple of years in business are difficult for most entrepreneurs, regardless of the specific profession, and personal training is no different.

 At first, you’re busy trying to find the right certification, then the right gym for training, then enough clients at that gym to make it all worthwhile.
 With enough time and effort invested, and maybe a little luck, you can build a successful career training clients in the gym.

 However, you only have so much time in the day to train clients or conduct group fitness classes, so how can you ever reach your financial goals?
 The answer is by leveraging your time and scaling your business.

 Most personal trainers begin thinking about scaling in terms of opening a gym or a small group training studio.